Justin-Insight/whistlersrun.com/content/about/_index.md

     footprints: left
     background_color: gray
   - heading: A haven for all creatures
-    body: |-
+    body: >-
-      As passionate animal advocates, we’re always on the lookout for animals in need.
-Along with supporting various animal rescue efforts and organizations, we also provide a forever home for many rescue animals at Whistler’s Run.
+      <p>As passionate animal advocates, we’re always on the lookout for animals in need.
+Along with supporting various animal rescue efforts and organizations, we also provide a forever home for many rescue animals at Whistler’s Run.</p>
     button:
       enabled: false
       button_url: /about/animals/